 GC: What are your experiences with waterbourne finishes?
 Do you think there are viable alternatives to nitrocellulose?

-GC: There have been many luthiers who have had to leave the business due to the health impact of dust and lacquer.
+GC: Many luthiers have had to leave the business due to dust and lacquer’s health impact.
 How is it that you have lasted this long without major health problems?

 GC: What’s next for Bob Benedetto?

 BB: I don’t expect much to change.
 Cindy and I are enjoying our semi-retirement roles these days.
 We still enjoy everything related to making archtop guitars.
-We just slowed-down a bit, and spend a good deal of our time swimming and barbecuing in Florida.
+We just slowed down a bit and spent a good deal of our time swimming and barbecuing in Florida.

-In closing I’d simply like to thank Bob for his time and thoughtful consideration of my questions.
-For you readers, if you’d like to know more about the man and his work, check out his guitar making videos, books and other interviews.
+In closing, I’d like to thank Bob for his time and thoughtful consideration of my questions.
+For you readers, if you’d like to know more about the man and his work, check out his guitar making videos, books, and other interviews.
 It’s time well spent.